brenns10/brennan.io/_drafts/csf-programming.md

 into a binary number that the computer can understand.
 I won't explain anything about how it works, but I think one thing about it is clear: it looks very confusing!
-Maybe you're able to recognize a couple words, like `add` and `mult`, where you could guess what they do.
+Maybe you're able to recognize a couple words, like `add` and `mult`.
+So maybe you could guess what those commands do.
 But what about the ones like `beq` and `mflo`?
 And even if you did understand all the instructions, understanding what the code does as a whole is very difficult.
 I wrote this code, but it still takes me a while of looking at it to remember how it works.
 So it doesn't get much easier with more experience!

 Besides the readability issue, there is another major issue with assembly code.
 Like I said above, there are plenty of processor types, and each one understands